patterniha/MMDF/README.md

 because xray-core can detect tls-connection and we only redirect tls-connection to MMDF, bypass_gateway is not used.

-if MMDF show outbound tls error: most likely, that website does not allow domain fronting.
+if MMDF show outbound tls error: most likely, that website does not allow domain fronting.(see: [Usage and Limitation](https://github.com/patterniha/MMDF/tree/main?tab=readme-ov-file#usage-and-limitation))

 if MMDF show inbound tls error: most likely you did not import the certificate correctly into the system/browser/MMDF-config.